BIGTREETECH Octopus V1.1

 Driver Flexibility and Stepper Support

 The Octopus V1.1's defining feature is its 8 plug-in stepper driver slots.
-Each accepts any STEP/DIR driver — TMC2209 for quiet operation, TMC5160 for high-voltage steppers, or DRV8825 for budget builds.
+Each accepts any STEP/DIR driver in the standard Pololu form factor — TMC2209 for quiet operation with sensorless homing, TMC5160 for high-voltage 48V steppers, TMC2226 for improved thermal performance, or budget DRV8825 for builds where noise is not a concern.
 This flexibility matters because a Voron 2.4 uses 6 steppers minimum (2 AB, 4 Z), and adding a second extruder or filament runout sensor consumes a seventh.
+The eighth slot is your safety margin.

 All 8 slots support sensorless homing via StallGuard when using TMC drivers.
 The board provides independent UART/SPI configuration per driver, so you can mix driver types — for example, TMC5160s on the AB motors for high-speed moves and TMC2209s on the Z axis for silent operation.
-Each driver slot has its own heatsink mounting point and the board includes thermal pads.
+Each driver slot includes its own heatsink mounting point and the board ships with thermal pads.
+Current sense resistors on each slot allow Klipper to monitor real-time motor current, enabling stall detection and overcurrent protection without external hardware.

 Thermal Management and Heater Outputs

-Four independent hotend heater outputs and one heated bed output make the Octopus suitable for multi-material printing.
-Each hotend output supports up to 5A at 24V (120W), and the bed output handles up to 15A at 24V (360W) through a dedicated MOSFET.
-All outputs include flyback diode protection.
+Four independent hotend heater outputs and one heated bed output make the Octopus suitable for multi-material printing configurations that other boards cannot support.
+Each hotend output handles up to 5A at 24V (120W) through individual MOSFETs, and the bed output manages up to 15A at 24V (360W) through a dedicated power MOSFET with flyback diode protection.
+These ratings are conservative — the Octopus handles sustained operation at these currents without auxiliary cooling on the MOSFETs, though adding airflow to the electronics bay is always recommended.

 CAN bus support via a dedicated 2-pin header is the Octopus's most forward-looking feature.
-Paired with a U2C USB-to-CAN bridge and an EBB36 toolhead board, the entire printhead wiring reduces to a single 4-wire cable carrying power, ground, CAN-H, and CAN-L. This eliminates the cable bundle that causes drag and wear on CoreXY machines.
+Paired with a BTT U2C USB-to-CAN bridge and an EBB36 toolhead board, the entire printhead wiring reduces to a single 4-wire cable carrying power, ground, CAN-H, and CAN-L. This eliminates the thick cable bundle (typically 12+ wires for hotend heater, thermistor, fan, probe, and extruder stepper) that causes drag and wear on CoreXY machines running at 300+ mm/s.
+The reduced cable mass also improves input shaper performance by lowering the toolhead's effective weight.

 Full Specifications